Network Cable Testers

 Certification test tools determine whether a link is compliant with a category (TIA) or class (ISO); for example, category 6 or class E. These standards are independent of specific network technologies.
 This makes them more “future proof” because new network technologies can emerge that base their designs on these standards and would therefore be supported by the certified installed cabling.
 Certification is the final step required by many structured cabling manufacturers to grant their warranties for a new cabling installation.
-The DTX Series CableAnalyzer™ has become the premier certification tester in the market for professional data communication installers, as well as network infrastructure staffs.
+The DSX-5000 CableAnalyzer™ has become the premier certification tester in the market for professional data communication installers, as well as network infrastructure staffs.

 Qualification – determines if an existing cabling link can support certain network speeds and technologies

 Qualification is a new category of testers in the industry that meets the emerging needs of network technicians who do not install new cabling, but need to troubleshoot operating networks.
 Qualification testers perform tests that decide whether an existing cabling link will support the requirements for “Fast Ethernet” (100BASE-TX), Voice over Internet Protocol (VoIP), or Gigabit Ethernet.
 These test tools furthermore allow the network technician to quickly isolate cabling problems from network protocol or addressing problems.
 Qualification test tools, such as CableIQ™ Qualification Tester, include all the capabilities of verification test tools but they are more powerful in that they perform an assessment of the cabling bandwidth and identify defects that affect the bandwidth.
 Qualification testers do not execute the battery of tests prescribed by the standards to be considered a “certification tool.”

 Verification – verifies that cable is connected correctly